baggepinnen/ControlSystemIdentification.jl/docs/src/examples/delayest.md

 !!! warning "Internal delays"
     If the system contains internal delays, it might appear in a cross-correlation plot as if the system has an input-output delay, but in this case shifting the data like we did above may be ill-advised.
 With internal delays, use the number of estimated delay samples as a lower bound on the model order instead.
-An example of an internal delay is when a control loop is closed around a delayed channel.
+An example of an internal delay is when a control loop is closed around a delayed channel, illustrated below.

 ## Internal delays